tonethar/IGME-330-Master/notes/intro-typescript.md

 //let bob: NPC = {name: "Bob", alignment: "Nice" }; // ERROR

 // VI. union type
+// only used at compile time
-type RgbColor = "red" | "green" | "blue";
-let color1:RgbColor = "red";
+// here is a union type of string literals type RgbColor = "red" | "green" | "blue"; let color1:RgbColor = "red";
 //let color2:RgbColor = "yellow"; // ERROR

+// the union type also lets a value be of more than one type. const formatHighScore = (val: string | number):string => `Your score is ${val}`;
 ```

 <hr>